Michael Harner

-Michael James Harner (April 27, 1929 – February 3, 2018) was an anthropologist, educator and author.
-His 1980 book, The Way of the Shaman: a Guide to Power and Healing, has been foundational in the development and popularization of Core shamanism as a new age path of personal development for adherents of neoshamanism.
+Michael James Harner (April 27, 1929 – February 3, 2018) was an American anthropologist, educator and author.
+His 1980 book, The Way of the Shaman: a Guide to Power and Healing, has been foundational in the development and popularization of core shamanism as a New Age path of personal development for adherents of neoshamanism.
 He also founded the Foundation for Shamanic Studies.

 Career

-Harner was born in Washington, D.C. in 1929.
+Harner was born in Washington, D.C., in 1929.
 He initially worked in the field of archaeology, including studying the Lower Colorado River area.
 As a graduate student in 1956-57 he undertook field research on the culture of the Jívaro (Shuar) people of the Ecuadorian Amazon and began to pursue a career as an ethnologist.
 His doctoral dissertation, "Machetes, Shotguns, and Society: An Inquiry into the Social Impact of Technological Change among the Jivaro Indians" (U California-Berkeley 1963), became the basis for his book, The Jívaro: People of the Sacred Waterfalls.

 In 1960-61 he reported experimenting with the Amazonian plant medicine ayahuasca with the Conibo people of the Peruvian Amazon, which he wrote about in the articles "The Sound of Rushing Water" (1968) and "The Role of Hallucinogenic Plants in European Witchcraft" (1973).
 Harner returned to the Jívaro in 1964, 1969, and 1973 where he learned the use of the entheogen maikua (Datura brugmansia).